invariants-studies/gson0/README.md

 3. Read about the issue and begin the tasks described to address the issue.
 4. Once you're finished, submit a PR to close the issue.
 5. Let us know once you've submitted the PR.
-6. Refer to the number in the issue name for the order in which you should complete them.
+6. Refer to the issue number for the order in which you should complete them.

 # Gson
 The [Gson open source project](https://github.com/google/gson)  is a Java library that can be used to convert Java objects into their [JSON representation](https://github.com/invariants-studies/gson0#json).
 It can also be used to convert a JSON string to an equivalent Java object.
 Gson can work with arbitrary Java objects including pre-existing objects that you don't have the source code for.